Board of Directors

 Dr. Starnes helped develop the Imperial Hotel, Hope House, Genesis Shelter and several other transitional housing facilities for homeless men, women and children.
 With Mayor Franklin she developed the $20 million Homeless Opportunity Fund.

-Her professional work includes designing and evaluating programs in diverse areas of public service.
+As the co-founder of EMSTAR Research in 1988, her professional work has included designing and evaluating programs in diverse areas of public service.
 Dr. Starnes received her BSW and MA from East Tennessee State University and her PhD in 1987 from Georgia State University.

 Robert Glustrom has been active in Atlanta’s legal, business, and philanthropic community since the late 1970s.
 In private practice since 1976, Mr. Glustrom has also taught and lectured at the Emory University Law School, the John Marshall Law School, and the College of the National Institute of Mental Health.
 From 1978 to 1998, he served as the civil commitment judge for the Fulton County Probate Court in Atlanta, and from 1980 to 2000 was Of Counsel with the law firm Arnall, Golden and Gregory.